 - AllSigned: This runs the only script that is signed by a trusted publisher only.

-- ByPass: Configured to permit a certain script to run
+- ByPass: However, Configured to permit a certain script to run

 - Default: By default, the Execution Policy is set to restricted for Windows devices, and for servers, it is RemoteSigned.

-- RemoteSgned: The script must be signed by a trusted publisher before they are permitted to run.
-Scripts that you run from the local computer don’t need to be signed.
+- RemoteSgned: A trusted publisher must sign the script before it is permitted to run.
+Moreover, Scripts you run from the local computer don’t need to be signed.
 There are no prompts when you attempt to run a script.

 - Restricted: In this mode, no PowerShell script is allowed to run on the device.

-- Unrestricted: In this mode, regardless of where they are created or downloaded from, these scripts are run on the devices.
+- Unrestricted: In addition, In this mode, these scripts are run on the devices regardless of where they are created or downloaded from.

-- Undefined (No execution policy): This value does not have the execution policy set.
+- Undefined (No execution policy): Nonetheless, This value has no execution policy set.
 The effective execution policy is Restricted, which is the default execution policy.

 To do this, launch the Windows Settings as shown below, click on Windows Updates,